Canetti-menagerie

 Program Note:

-Composed in March 2015, Canetti-menagerie is a semi-improvisational open-form work for five to eight performers, based on the composer’s collection of solo works after character studies in Elias Canetti’s 1974 book Der Ohrenzeuge (Earwitness).
-In Canetti-menagerie the performers improvise in various duo, trio, and quintet combinations, developing musical fragments from these solo studies, which are used as raw material for a variety of musical conversations — not unlike the interaction of distinct characters at a social gathering.
+Composed in March 2015, Canetti-menagerie is a semi-improvisational open-form work for two to eight performers, based on the composer’s collection of solo works after character studies in Elias Canetti’s 1974 book Der Ohrenzeuge (Earwitness).
+In Canetti-menagerie, performers improvise in various combinations, developing musical fragments from these solo studies, which are used as raw material for a variety of musical conversations — not unlike the interaction of distinct characters at a social gathering.
 Whereas the solo works in this collection explore the psychological qualities of the characters portrayed in Canetti’s Der Ohrenzeuge, Canetti-menagerie is more of a sociological study of these characters’ various relationships — very much in the spirit of another one of Canetti’s writings, Masse und Macht (Crowds and Power), an idiosyncratic yet penetrating study of group dynamics and power structures within various societal constructs.

 Canetti-menagerie was first performed on 19 September 2016 at the University of North Texas by Elizabeth McNutt (piccolo), Kimberly Cole-Luevano (basset horn), John Holt (trumpet), Chris Deane (percussion), Chaz Underriner (guitar), Andrew May (violin), and Madeleine Shapiro (violoncello).